Top 10 Best Plank Exercises For Six-pack (2024)

 • Maintain your body straight, feet on your toes, and hands on the floor in front of your arms.

-• Next, support your stomach as if you are going to be hit and hold the position for at least 30 seconds.
+• Next, support your stomach as if you will be hit and hold the position for at least 30 seconds.
 It completes only one set.

 Your hips mustn’t droop.
 Support the stomach just as if someone is going to punch you in the stomach.
 Keep your belly contracted, but at the same time get quick short breaths while holding yourself upside down.